Kunoy Travel Guide: Visiting the Only Forest in the Faroe Islands

 It is discouraged to take anything or move anything around if you hike to Skarð.
 It is simply out of sheer respect for those who can trace their families there due to the tragic history of the village.

-If you’re not on the island but want a killer view of it, go hiking up to Klakkur, near Klaksvik.
-You will be (hopefully, if weather permits) granted a really beautiful landscape, and Kunoy should be present in the backdrop.
+If you’re not on the island but want an insane view of it, go hiking up to Klakkur, near Klaksvík.
+You will be (hopefully, if weather permits!) granted a spectacular landscape, and Kunoy should be present in the backdrop.

-We hope that this quick travel guide for Kunoy encourages you to add the northern island to your list.
-It is a quiet place, and while there isn’t much to do there, it is certainly worthwhile to check out the forest on Kunoy and perhaps do a little hiking.
+I hope that this travel guide for Kunoy encourages you to add the northern island to your list.
+It is a quiet place, and while there isn’t much to do there, it is certainly worthwhile to check out the forest on Kunoy and perhaps do a little hiking when there.